 Checking Account Safety

-The cash in your checking account is ready to go, but it is still safe.
-Assuming your bank or credit union is federally insured, your money is protected and can only be spent by you (read more about bank deposit insurance and credit union insurance).
-It doesn't matter if the bank gets robbed or goes belly up – you won't lose any insured funds, although there could be some delays in accessing them.
+The cash in your checking account is ready to spend, but it is still safe.
+If your bank or credit union is federally insured, your money is protected and can only be spent by you.
+If the bank loses your money or fails, you won't lose any insured funds, although there could be some delays in accessing them.